holographicSol/pyportplexed/README.md

-Locked: receiving data back from eval and exec is restricted to local host but the restriction can be easily removed, unleashing eval and exec to the entire internet for mass distributed compute and control.
+Locked: receiving data back from eval and exec is restricted to local host but the restriction can be easily removed, unleashing eval and exec to the entire internet for mass distributed compute and control. the restriction to local host is for demonstration purposes.